Special Session on

 June 8, 2017

 Special Session Program Committee

 Prospective authors are invited to submit papers in any of the topics listed above.

 Instructions for preparing the manuscript (in Word and Latex formats) are available at: Paper Templates

 Please also check the Guidelines.

-Papers should be submitted electronically via the web-based submission system at: http://www.insticc.org/Primoris
+Papers must be submitted electronically via the web-based submission system using the appropriated button on this page.

 After thorough reviewing by the special session program committee complemented by members of the main conference program committee, all accepted papers will be published in a special section of the conference proceedings book - under an ISBN reference and on CD-ROM support - and submitted for indexation by Thomson Reuters Conference Proceedings Citation Index (CPCI/ISI), INSPEC, DBLP, EI (Elsevier Engineering Village Index) and Scopus.